la10736/rstest/README.md

 If you want to use `timeout` for `async` test you need to use `async-timeout` feature (enabled by default).

+### Default timeout

+You can set a default timeout for test using the `RSTEST_TIMEOUT` environment variable.
+The value is in seconds and is evaluated on test compile time.

 ### Inject Test Attribute

 If you would like to use another `test` attribute for your test you can simply